 Analysis by the Legislative Reference Office Intent of the Provide that elections shall be held at an Oneida Nation facility, as opposed Proposed Amendments to in an Oneida Nation facility, to allow for outdoor, drive-through voting.
 Purpose To govern the procedures for the conduct of orderly elections of the Nation [1 O.C.
-102.1-1] Affected Entities Affected Entities Oneida Election Board, Business Committee Support Office, Oneida Business Committee, Oneida Nation Judiciary, Oneida Gaming Commis Legal Resource Center, Oneida Land Claims Commission, Oneida Land Commission, Oneida Nation Commission on Aging, Oneida Nation School Board, Oneida Trust Enrollment Committee.
-Related Legislation ated Legislation Boards, Committees, and Commissions law, Emergency Management and Homeland Security law.
-Public Meeting A public meeting is not required for emergency legislation [1 O.C.
-109.8- 1(b) and $109.9-5(a)$ ].
-Fiscal Impact A fiscal impact statement is not required for emergency legislation /1 O.C.
+102.1-1] Affected Entities Oneida Election Board, Business Committee Support Office, Oneida Business Committee, Oneida Nation Judiciary, Oneida Gaming Commission, Legal Resource Center, Oneida Land Claims Commission, Oneida Land Commission, Oneida Nation Commission on Aging, Oneida Nation School Board, Oneida Trust Enrollment Committee.
+Related Legislation Boards, Committees, and Commissions law, Emergency Management and Homeland Security law.
+Public Meeting ublic Meeting A public meeting is not required for emergency legislation [1 O.C.
+109.8- 1(b) and 109.9-5(a)].
+Fiscal Impact A fiscal impact statement is not required for emergency legislation [1 O.C.]
 109.9-5(a)].
-Expiration of Emergency Emergency amendments expire six (6) months after adoption and may be Amendments renewed for one additional six (6) month period.
+Expiration of Emergency Emergency amendments expire six (6) months after adoption and may be Amendments Amendments renewed for one additional six (6) month period.

-SECTION 2.
+1 SECTION 2.
 LEGISLATIVE DEVELOPMENT

 - A. Background.
 The Election law was first adopted on June 19, 1993, and most recently amended on an emergency basis by the Oneida Business Committee on March 17, 2020, and then again on May 13, 2020.
 The Election law governs the procedures for the conduct of orderly elections of the Nation.
 [1 O.C.
-102.1-1]. - March 17, 2020 Emergency Amendments.
-The Election law was amended on an emergency basis through resolution BC-03-17-20-B in response to the COVID-19 pandemic for the purpose of: - Eliminating the caucus from the election process; - Requiring an individual to submit an application in order to have his or her name placed on a ballot for an election; - Eliminating the requirement for an individual to obtain at least ten (10) signatures of qualified voters when submitting an application to be placed on the ballot; - Requiring that all applications be submitted to the Business Committee Support Office by the close of business on April 24, 2020; - Eliminating referendums from the election process; and - Reducing the number of Oneida Election Board members who are required to sign the election totals on machine counted ballots. - May 13, 2020 Emergency Amendments.
+102.1-1].
+March 17, 2020 Emergency Amendments.
+The Election law was amended on an emergency basis - 7 through resolution BC-03-17-20-B in response to the COVID-19 pandemic for the purpose of: Eliminating the caucus from the election process; 8 9 Requiring an individual to submit an application in order to have his or her name placed 10 on a ballot for an election; Eliminating the requirement for an individual to obtain at least ten (10) signatures of 11 12 qualified voters when submitting an application to be placed on the ballot; 13 Requiring that all applications be submitted to the Business Committee Support Office by - Requiring that an applications be submitted to the Business Committee Support Office the close of business on April 24, 2020; Eliminating referendums from the election process: and - Eliminating referendums from the election process; and Reducing the number of Oneida Election Board members who are required to sign the election totals on machine counted ballots. - May 13, 2020 Emergency Amendments.
 The Election law was amended on an emergency basis through resolution BC-05-13-20-H in response to the COVID-19 pandemic for the purpose of: